Inference for a Large Directed Acyclic Graph with Unspecified Interventions: Summary

 \section{Summary}

 This article proposes structure learning and inference methods for a Gaussian DAG with interventions, where the targets and strengths of interventions are unknown.
-A likelihood ratio test is derived based on an estimated super-graph formed by ancestral relations and candidate interventional relations.
-This test accounts for the statistical uncertainty of the construction of the super-graph based on a novel data perturbation scheme.
-Moreover, we develop a peeling algorithm for the super-graph construction.
+A likelihood ratio test is derived based on an estimated ARG formed by ancestral relations and candidate interventional relations.
+This test accounts for the statistical uncertainty of the construction of the ARG based on a novel data perturbation scheme.
+Moreover, we develop a peeling algorithm for the ARG construction.
 The peeling algorithm allows scalable computing and yields a consistent estimator.
 The numerical studies justify our theory and demonstrate the utility of our methods.

 The proposed methods can be extended to many practical situations beyond biological applications with independent and identically distributed data.
 An instance is to infer directed relations between multiple autoregressive time series \citep{pamfil2020dynotears}, where the lagged variables and covariates can serve as interventions for each time series.